DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Code cells in Spyder

-Spyder has a feature we haven't seen in other Python editors:  we can carve out blocks of code ("cells") and run them separately.
+Spyder has a cool feature we haven't seen in other Python editors:  we can carve out blocks of code ("cells") and run them separately.
 That comes naturally in IPython notebooks, as we'll see later, and it's a useful feature of Spyder as well.

 The idea is to put the separator `#%%` (hash, percent, percent) between blocks of code, called **cells**, so that we can run them separately.
 Consider the code:
 ```python